 Travel to Peru has reopened.
 No more mandatory quarantines for arriving passengers.
-Most of the country is experiencing “moderate” to “high” levels of alert for Covid-19.
-The government has lifted nightly curfews throughout the country.
+Most of the country is experiencing “low” levels of alert for Covid-19.

-As international travel to Peru gradually increases, we are doing everything we can to ensure our trips are as safe as possible for everyone — for our travelers, our guides and drivers, our staff, and all the people we come in contact with along the way.
+As international travel to Peru continues to normalize, we are doing everything we can to ensure our trips are as safe as possible for everyone — for our travelers, our guides and drivers, our staff, and all the people we come in contact with along the way.

 Renowned and breathtaking destinations in Lima, Arequipa, and Cusco are all once again open to visitors!

 Are wearing masks and getting vaccinated mandatory in Peru?

 Covid-19 Vaccinations to enter Peru